 What does a White Daisy Flower Mean?

-What does a Red Daisy Bloom Symbolize?
+What does a Red Daisy Flower Symbolize?

-What does a Pink Daisy Floret Represent?
+What does a Pink Daisy Flower Represent?

-What does a Purple Daisy Blossom Indicate?
+What does a Purple Daisy Flower Indicate?

 Daisies with purple petals speak of regality and wealth.
 Additionally, these also represent patience and virtue.